z-x-yang/CFBI/README.md

     * Another way for saving memory is to increase the number of `--global_chunks`.
 This will not affect performance but will make the network speed slightly slower.

 ## Model Zoo
 **We recorded the inference speed of CFBI by using one NVIDIA Tesla V100 GPU.
 Besides, we used a multi-object speed instead of a single-object.
-Almost every sequence in VOS datasets contains multiple objects, and CFBI is good at processing all of them simultaneously.**
+A large portion of the sequences in VOS datasets contains multiple objects, and CFBI is good at processing multiple objects simultaneously.**

 `F16` denotes using `float16` in the matching process. `Fast` means using both `float16` and `atrous strategy` in the inference stage.